Ron Shudra Interview.

 His insights are very well worth listening to.

-On this show I give a shout out to the guys at the Cats Whiskers TV Podcast to Jono, Paul and Aaron – keep up the good work guys.
+On this show I give a shout out to the guys at the Cats Whiskers Podcast, to hosts Jono, Paul and Aaron – keep up the good work guys.

 Jake the Border Collie is currently having lessons on how to keep quiet during a Podcast interview.